HARMONY: Hidden Activation Representations and Model Output-Aware Uncertainty Estimation for Vision-Language Models: Results

-For learnable functions, it important to conduct an ablation study to investigate how the function's performance scales with the amount of calibration data.
-For this, we vary the calibration set size with LLaVA-13b model and report AUROC.
+Next, we conduct an ablation study to investigate how the function's performance scales with the amount of calibration data.
+For this, we vary the calibration set size with LLaVA-13b model on AOKVQA dataset and report AUROC.
 As shown in Figure \ref{fig:1b}, increasing the calibration data size consistently enhances the AUROC scores across all learnable baselines.
 We also observe that HARMONY requires at least 2,000 samples to achieve performance comparable to LNC, and approximately 6,000 samples to surpass existing SOTA baselines.
 This trend highlights that while learnable approaches benefit significantly from more calibration data, their relative advantage becomes more apparent only once sufficient data are available to capture the diversity of uncertainty patterns in multimodal settings.